ArghyaChatterjee/hamer/README.md

 pip3 install -v -e third-party/ViTPose
 ```

-If you want to install apex:
+If you want to install apex (needed for training, not needed for demo testing):
 ```bash
 cd hamer
 git clone https://github.com/NVIDIA/apex